 - Inflammatory bowel disease (IBD): A group of chronic inflammatory disorders that affect the digestive tract, including Crohn’s disease and ulcerative colitis.

 - Gastroesophageal reflux disease (GERD): A condition in which stomach acid flows back into the esophagus, causing heartburn, chest pain, and other symptoms.

 - Peptic ulcers: Sores that develop on the lining of the stomach or small intestine due to bacterial infection or long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs).

-- Hepatitis: Inflammation of the liver caused by viral infection, alcohol abuse, or other factors.
+- Hepatitis: Inflammation of the liver caused by a viral infection, alcohol abuse, or other factors.

 - Pancreatitis: Inflammation of the pancreas, which can cause severe abdominal pain, nausea, and vomiting.

 - Celiac disease: An autoimmune disorder in which the immune system reacts to gluten, a protein found in wheat, barley, and rye, damaging the lining of the small intestine.